 Washington Mind currently have a Listening Ear service, available to people in the Sunderland and Washington area.
 The service is available to individuals wishing to access confidential emotional support, without judgement.
 The service is now expanding to offer a wider variety of support to our service users:

-Emotional support available Monday to Friday when you need it, via telephone, email or online chat
+Emotional support available Monday to Friday, via telephone, or face-to-face.

 Regular wellbeing calls